Committees and officers

 Who can be an officer

-The new Act sets out who qualifies to be an officer of a society.
+The 2022 Act sets out who qualifies to be an officer of a society.

-- A person must consent, and certify, in writing, to the society that they are not disqualified.
+- A person must consent and certify, in writing, to the society that they are not disqualified (see more about the disqualification criteria).

 - They must be 16 years of age or older.